quizzacious/quizzacious.github.io/index.md

 "The website is very straight forward.
 I'm unsure what ratings are.
 The save button and next button should have the same functionality.
 Its amazing that I can see other people's quizzes too.
 Profiles are a nice thing to see by clicking on other user links.
 There is no done button at the end of the quiz and dont know which questions I got right/wrong." - David Kimura

-"The colors on the home page make my eyes hurt." - Odin Hall
+"The colors on the home page make my eyes hurt.
+It's easy to use but feels cheap.
+It feels like a Scratch game.
+The submit button when taking a quiz should take you to the next question." - Odin Hall

 ## Developer Guide
 This section will provide detailed instructions to download, install, run, and modify this code base as a basis for their own development tasks.